I am a pianist with small hands.

 I hope these tips help my fellow small-handed pianists!

 From these, you can see how important a combination of technique and music theory knowledge is important to our success as musicians.
+If you’d like to explore these ideas deeper with me, check out my lessons page.

 If you’d like to practice and learn more relaxed and comfortable technique, I highly recommend Josh Wright’s ProPractice Course.
 He includes tutorials for all levels of technique and repertoire and is constantly adding more content.
 There’s also a helpful and supportive Facebook community that goes along with this (I hang out there too!).